Multi-Table Offline Sync Task

 Instance Details

-Click instance ID to view detailed instance information.
+Click an instance ID to view its details:

-- Upstream and downstream DAG task lineage relationships for this instance
+- Upstream and downstream DAG lineage for this instance.

-- View all tables synchronized in this execution
+- View all tables synced in this run.

-- Code representation of task configuration information for this instance
+- Code representation of the task configuration for this instance.

-- Includes logs for initialization, table synchronization, completion, and other stages
+- Includes log information for initialization, table sync, completion, and other stages.

 Rerun